rgehrsitz/rex/README.md

 During migration, `rexd` also accepts the legacy `key=value` form.
 Its value is decoded as JSON when possible, so `weather:status="storm watch"` is a string and `weather:alert=true` is a boolean.
 New producers should publish the JSON-object format.

+### Evaluation Traces

+`rexd` assigns each incoming event a `trace_id`.
+A JSON event with several facts keeps that ID for every fact update it contains.
+At the configured `info` level, the runtime emits structured records for `fact_event_received`, `fact_event_decoded`, `rule_evaluation_candidates`, `rule_condition_evaluated`, `action_completed` (or `action_skipped` / `action_failed`), and `rule_evaluation_completed`.
+Filter by `trace_id` to follow an event from Redis ingress through its rule and action outcomes.

+These trace records identify facts, rules, action types, and targets, but deliberately omit arbitrary fact and action values.
+Other diagnostic records—including the existing high-priority rule message—may contain values, so use those logs only while investigating a trusted deployment.

 ### 3. Redis Setup (redis_setup)

 Purpose: